jayoharedee/comp1231/labs/week-12/cookies/index.md

 // outpuit: course=comp1231; school=GBC; class=javascript; semester=2;
 ```

 Judging by the above snippet we should have re-assigned the value of document.cookie several times.
-However due to the mechanics of document.cookie, we're ale to continually add to the cookie object.
+However due to the mechanics of `document.cookie`, we're ale to continually add to the cookie object.
 Try pasting the above in your console and then calling the `document.cookie` object.

 ```js
 document.cookie = 'dog_name=fluffy';